mesosphere/marathon/docs/docs/backoff.md

 ---
-title: No new instances of app are starting, it is in 'delayed' mode
+title: No new instances of a service are starting, it is in 'delayed' mode
 ---

-# New instances of app are not starting because it is in 'delayed' mode
+# New instances of service are not starting because it is in 'delayed' mode

-One of the reasons your deployment is not finishing and / or your instances appear to start very slowly is that your application might be in 'delayed' mode.
+If your deployment is not finishing and/or your instances appear to start very slowly, your service may be 'delayed'.

-The delayed mode in Marathon is a way how to protect the cluster against applications that are crash looping frequently.
+In order to protect the cluster from being overloaded with launch requests, Marathon will slow down the launch rate of services that crash loop / fail frequently via a mechanism known as "backoff delay".
-If such situation exists on your cluster it might cause all kinds of problems from Marathon overloading Mesos with launch request to disks filling up on Mesos Agents (due to sandboxes created by failing tasks).
-To prevent that from happening, when Marathon detects an app is failing frequently, it will apply a delay to all future launches so all new instances are created in a slower pace.
-The length of time of the delay is incremented based on an incremental backoff delay, increasing the time of the delay to the configured limit.
+Were it not for this protective measure, Marathon could cause cluster-wide agents due to disks filling up on Mesos Agents with sandboxes created for the frequently-launched-and-failing failing tasks.

-## How to find out if my app is being delayed
+## How to find out if my service is being delayed

 There are a number of [reasons for application instances not being started](waiting.html).
 To find out if the backoff delay might be causing your instances not to be launched you need to:

-- query the `v2/queue` endpoint
+1. Query the `v2/queue` endpoint.
-- find an item where `app.id` equals id of your application
+2. Find an item where `service.id` equals id of your application or pod.
-- if `delay.timeLeftSeconds` property is higher than 0 then your app is delayed
+3. Read the property `delay.timeLeftSeconds`; if it is higher than 0, then your service is delayed.

 ## How to configure the backoff delay

-`BackoffStrategy` is a property that determines if your app will be delayed and for how long.
-The Application definition ([App RAML definition](https://github.com/mesosphere/marathon/blob/master/docs/docs/rest-api/public/api/v2/types/app.raml)) includes a `backoffFactor`, `maxLaunchDelaySeconds` and `backoffSeconds`.
-For pods there is an `backoff` object with `backoff`, `backoffFactor` and `maxLaunchDelay` properties ([Pod RAML definition](https://github.com/mesosphere/marathon/blob/master/docs/docs/rest-api/public/api/v2/types/pod.raml#L35)).
+The backoff delay length and rate can be configured per service.
+For apps, the [Application definition](https://github.com/mesosphere/marathon/blob/master/docs/docs/rest-api/public/api/v2/types/app.raml) has the properties `backoffFactor`, `maxLaunchDelaySeconds` and `backoffSeconds`.
+For pods, the [Pod definition](https://github.com/mesosphere/marathon/blob/master/docs/docs/rest-api/public/api/v2/types/pod.raml#L35) has a `backoff` object with the properties `backoff`, `backoffFactor` and `maxLaunchDelay`.

-- `backoffSeconds` - this is the delay that will be applied to an application that has been just created or deployed in new version
+- `backoffSeconds` - The initial delay applied to a service that has failed for the first time.
-- `backoffFactor` - The factor applied to the current backoff to determine the new backoff.
+- `backoffFactor` - Controls the rate at which the backoff delay grows; a value of 1.05 would result in a 5% slower launch rate after each failure.
-- `maxLaunchDelaySeconds` - maximal number of delay, default is 5 minutes
+- `maxLaunchDelaySeconds` - Largest delay possible (default: 5 minutes).

-When deploying a new application or a new version of existing application, the delay value for that application is set to `delaySeconds`.
+When deploying a new service or a new version of existing service, the delay value for that application is reset to `delaySeconds`.
 Every time an instance of this application fails, the current value of delay is multiplied by the `backoffFactor` up until `maxLaunchDelaySeconds` is reached.